Drake equation: Range of results

 Monte Carlo simulations of estimates of the Drake equation factors based on a stellar and planetary model of the Milky Way have resulted in the number of civilizations varying by a factor of 100.

-Have other technological species ever existed?
+Possible former technological civilizations

 In 2016, Adam Frank and Woodruff Sullivan modified the Drake equation to determine just how unlikely the event of a technological species arising on a given habitable planet must be, to give the result that Earth hosts the only technological species that has ever arisen, for two cases: (a) this Galaxy, and (b) the universe as a whole.
 By asking this different question, one removes the lifetime and simultaneous communication uncertainties.
 Since the numbers of habitable planets per star can today be reasonably estimated, the only remaining unknown in the Drake equation is the probability that a habitable planet ever develops a technological species over its lifetime.
 For Earth to have the only technological species that has ever occurred in the universe, they calculate the probability of any given habitable planet ever developing a technological species must be less than 2.5×10^-24.
 Similarly, for Earth to have been the only case of hosting a technological species over the history of this Galaxy, the odds of a habitable zone planet ever hosting a technological species must be less than 1.7×10^-11 (about 1 in 60 billion).
 The figure for the universe implies that it is extremely unlikely that Earth hosts the only technological species that has ever occurred.
 On the other hand, for this Galaxy one must think that fewer than 1 in 60 billion habitable planets develop a technological species for there not to have been at least a second case of such a species over the past history of this Galaxy.

 Modifications

 As many observers have pointed out, the Drake equation is a very simple model that omits potentially relevant parameters, and many changes and modifications to the equation have been proposed.
 One line of modification, for example, attempts to account for the uncertainty inherent in many of the terms.

 Combining the estimates of the original six factors by major researchers via a Monte Carlo procedure leads to a best value for the non-longevity factors of 0.85 1/years.
 This result differs insignificantly from the estimate of unity given both by Drake and the Cyclops report.

 Others note that the Drake equation ignores many concepts that might be relevant to the odds of contacting other civilizations.
-For example, David Brin states: "The Drake equation merely speaks of the number of sites at which ETIs spontaneously arise.
+For example, Glen David Brin states: "The Drake equation merely speaks of the number of sites at which ETIs spontaneously arise.
 The equation says nothing directly about the contact cross-section between an ETIS and contemporary human society".
 Because it is the contact cross-section that is of interest to the SETI community, many additional factors and modifications of the Drake equation have been proposed.